hummingbot/hummingbot-site/docs/developers/gateway/setup.md

-!!! tip
-    Use the [development](https://github.com/hummingbot/hummingbot/tree/development), since Gateway is still new and undergoing active work.
-Once you have cloned the Hummingbot repo, you can run `git checkout development` to switch to that branch.

 For developers, we recommend installing Hummingbot from source, rather than Docker.
 This allows you to run Gateway as a standalone server and connect to it from the Hummingbot client.
 This setup has a few advantages:

 * Makes upgrading to new versions of Hummingbot/Gateway easier